Braasileiro/PDRPC/README.md

 This mod adds support for Discord Rich Presence in the game.

-Displays information such as song name, author and current song performers.
+Displays information such as song name, author, album art and current song performers.

-By default, information is being displayed in English.
-In the future I plan to add a way to configure the locale (English or Japanese) and display the current difficulty of the song.

 # Installation
 * Windows 10 or higher.